isfett/php-analyzer/docs/MostUsedConditions.md

 <img src="./images/MostUsedConditions/removeassignmentprocessor.png" height="200">

 #### RemoveDuplicateBooleanNot
 This processor removes duplicate negations.
-So if you have an complex condition, and split it off, it could be possible in the printed condition is something like `!!$user`.
+So if you have a complex condition, and split it off, it could be possible for the printed condition to be something like `!!$user`.
 You can achieve this with [this](examples/MostUsedConditions/removeduplicatebooleannotprocessor.php) source-code and the processors [SplitLogicalOperator](#splitlogicaloperator) and [NegateBooleanNot](#negatebooleannot) together:
 ```php
 <?php
 $user = null;